 Direct Measurements of Individual Parts Enables Better Control of the Cleaning Process

 Seeking to control the pH level or chemical composition of a chemical bath is an indirect measurement of the effectiveness of the cleaning process.
 On the other hand, measuring the chemical cleanliness of individual parts is a direct measurement of the effectiveness of the cleaning process.
-Direct measurements of the part surface cleanliness are superior to indirect measurements for maintaining the quality of the product: in the end, what is important for product quality is the cleanliness of the part surface, not the solution pH or cleaner concentration.
-Control of the cleaning process should be based on the part surface quality.
+Direct measurements of the surface cleanliness of the parts are superior to indirect measurements for maintaining the quality of the product.
+In the end, what is important for product quality is the cleanliness of the part surface, not the solution pH or cleaner concentration.
+Control of the cleaning process should be based on the quality of the part's surface.

-Forward-thinking companies integrate quality control processes into their manufacturing that are based on direct measurement of the important part characteristics, such as surface cleanliness, in order to minimize the opportunity for defects to occur.
+Forward-thinking companies integrate quality control processes into their manufacturing that are based on direct measurement of important part characteristics, such as surface cleanliness, to minimize the opportunity for defects to occur.

 Quantifying the Chemical Cleanliness of Parts Using Direct Measurements

-Handheld or automated digital surface inspection devices that rapidly analyze contact angle measurements provide an objective determination of whether the surface of individual parts has been properly cleaned prior to the application of anti-corrosion-resistant coatings.
+Handheld or automated digital surface inspection devices that rapidly analyze contact angle measurements objectively determine whether the surface of individual parts has been properly cleaned prior to the application of anti-corrosion-resistant coatings.

 Direct measurement provided by these digital surface inspection devices provides quantitative data that can be used as a digital thread that leverages historical data to trace the quality of part cleanliness.
 This digital thread also provides a common specification framework and common language that can help streamline communications between OEMs and their Tier 1 and Tier 2 suppliers.
 This digital thread provides proof to OEMs that their Tier 1 and Tier 2 suppliers are manufacturing parts to the required specifications.